Tax

 • Flexibility: 1099 workers offer flexibility as they can be hired for specific tasks without the long-term commitment of a full-time employee.

-• Employee Loyalty and Retention: W2 employees are likelier to feel loyal and committed to their business due to their benefits and job security.
+• Employee Loyalty and Retention: W-2 employees are more likely to feel loyal and committed to their business due to their benefits and job security.

 Conclusion

-Whether you’re an employer trying to determine the best way to hire talent or a worker trying to understand your tax obligations, knowing the differences between 1099 and W2 can save you time, money, and headaches in the long run.
+Whether you’re an employer trying to determine the best way to hire talent or a worker trying to understand your tax obligations, knowing the differences between 1099 and W-2 can save you time, money, and headaches in the long run.
+The differences between 1099 and W-2 can save you time, money, and headaches in the long run.